[[ row[result_col_index]["logo_text"] ]]

-How to get a temporary car insurance quote?
+How to get cheap temporary car insurance quote?

 Once you have found an insurer that meets your specific needs, you can easily arrange for a short time car insurance.
 Of course you will need to provide some basic information these include:

 - Personal details including your contact address